franktranvantu/spring-basics/README.md

-# Add a CategoryController
+# Code Two More Thymeleaf Templates
-In this section, you are tasked with creating a controller to handle requests related to categories.
+In this section, you are tasked with creating two Thymeleaf templates: one that lists all categories, and one that serves as a detail page for each category.